Speech Language Hearing Sciences Frequently Asked Questions

 3. How will I be assigned an advisor?

 When you declare Speech-Language-Hearing Sciences as your major, please visit the departmental office located in Room 106 of Davison Hall.
-You will be asked to fill out information for the database, and a faculty member will be assigned as your advisor.
+The Department Secretary will help you fill out a change of major form and assign you an advisor.

 4. What kinds of grades do I need to advance in the undergraduate program?